 - Prime (fill) the tubing by running TPN through it

-- Program the ambulatory pump (the machine used for giving TPN)
+- Program the pump (the machine used for giving TPN)

-- Connect the TPN to your child’s central line
+- Connect the TPN to your child’s central venous line

 You will be asked to do this for at least 2 nights in the hospital before your child is discharged as an outpatient.
 While in the hospital, your child’s TPN is prepared by the pharmacy and sent to the floor.

 Giving TPN is not a test of your memory.
 Feel free to look at the printed information you have received.
-Your child’s nurse will bring in the TPN solution, multivitamins, and all of the supplies that you will need right before 10 p.m.
+Your child’s nurse will bring in the TPN solution, multivitamins, other additives if needed, and all of the supplies that you will need right before 10 p.m.
 Please ask the nurse if you have questions about the process.

 Remember that TPN can be given “continuous” or “cycled”, depending on your child’s needs.
-Your clinical nurse specialist will give you a “Do you know” sheet that offers step by step guidelines for giving your child’s type of TPN.
+Your home infusion nurse will give you a “Do You Know” sheet that offers step by step guidelines for giving your child’s type of TPN.

-Use the “Do you know…" information for your type of TPN to help you set up, connect, and disconnect your child’s TPN.
-Since there are many kinds of pumps, you will receive a specific guide on how to program your child’s pump.
-The clinical nurse specialist or IV infusion company nurse will give you this information during your teaching session.
+Use “Do you know… Giving TPN with a CADD® Solis Pump” or “Do You Know… Giving TPN with a Curlin® Pump” to help you set up, connect, and disconnect your child’s TPN.
+Since there are different pumps, you will receive a guide on how to program your child’s pump.
+The home infusion nurse will give you this information during your teaching session.

 Keeping everything clean

-If germs enter your child’s central line or the site where the line enters your child’s body, a blood infection could occur, making your child very ill.
+If germs enter your child’s central line or the site where the line enters your child’s body, a blood infection could occur.
+This could make your child very ill.
 The following guidelines will help you keep everything as clean as possible.

 Preparing your work area to set up TPN